fijcj/term3-assignment/README.md

 # HOW TO TEST

-Download the exe from [the releases tab](https://github.com/fijcj/term3-assignment/releases)

-This program must be run from the terminal to do anything.

 I'm assuming you're a teacher so you're probably on Windows 10 with English as it's main language

+1. Download the exe from [the releases tab](https://github.com/fijcj/term3-assignment/releases)

-Move the executable to your desktop
+2. Move the executable to your desktop

-Open command prompt
+3. Open command prompt

-type cd %userprofile%\Desktop
+4. type cd %userprofile%\Desktop

-run .\queens.exe
+5. run .\queens.exe

-Give it the x coordinate, then the y coordinate separated by a space, then click enter.
+6. Give it the x coordinate, then the y coordinate separated by a space, then click enter.
 These are the coordinates of the queen

 It SHOULD print out a board like structure